"Oh Jesus, Son of the Eternal God have pity on me!" - Michael Servetus

 John Calvin from painting by Holbein.
 Image courtesy of Wikipedia

-But other reformers in the mid sixteenth century also held those views.
+But other reformers in the mid sixteenth century also held those views, especially amongst the Anabaptists.
 Servetus was not unique in his theology.
 The real significance lay in the fact that Servetus was a protestant Reformer who like Calvin was attempting a wholesale reformation and improvement of life in the Republic.
 Servetus saw himself in common cause with Calvin.
 That’s why he fled the reach of the Catholics in France to find refuge in Calvin’s Geneva.
 He expected rather naively that Calvin would embrace a fellow traveler.
 Little did he expect the fate what would await him.